Emanem/fsarchive/README.md

-    --no-comp           Flag to create zip files without any compression - default off --force-new-arc     Flag to force the creation of a new archive (-a option) even if a previous already exists (i.e. no delta archive would be created) --no-bsdiff         When creating delta archives do not store file differences as bsdiff/bspatch data but simply store files with differences as new/full -x, --exclude (str)     Excludes from archiving all the files/directories which match (str); if you want to have a 'contain' search, do specify the "*(str)*" pattern (i.e. -x "*abc*" will exclude all the files/dirs which contain the sequence 'abc').
+    --no-comp           Flag to create zip files without any compression - default off --force-new-arc     Flag to force the creation of a new archive (-a option) even if a previous already exists (i.e. no delta archive would be created) --use-bsdiff        When creating delta archives do store file differences as bsdiff/bspatch data Please note this may be rather slow and memory hungry -x, --exclude (str)     Excludes from archiving all the files/directories which match (str); if you want to have a 'contain' search, do specify the "*(str)*" pattern (i.e. -x "*abc*" will exclude all the files/dirs which contain the sequence 'abc').